ameyrupji/thunderbolt-macpro-5-1/GC-TitanRidge-MOTU828mk2HybridAudioInterface.md

 ### OS tested

-I have tested this is working on the following macOS:
+This is working on the following macOS versions:

+- High Sierra 10.13.x
 - Mojave 10.14.6

 **Note:** I do not recommend or support installing unsupported macOS on your Mac Pro.